raewtf/raewtf.github.io/_posts/2024-05-15-first-in-line-manual.md

 In Hard difficulty...

 - You only have a limited amount of time to review your lines.
-This timer starts at 10 seconds, but increases by +10 sec. for every 10 points on your score.
+This timer starts at 10 seconds, but increases by +10 seconds for every 10 points on your score, up to a maximum of 30 seconds.
-- On top of the length increasing by one, the entire line is randomized and re-generated in each round.
+- On top of the line's length increasing by one input, the entire line is randomized and re-generated in each round.
 - When you reach a line length of 24, the game will keep going.
-You'll be presented with a new page of 24 inputs for every round afterwards.
+You'll be presented with an entirely randomized page of 24 inputs for every round afterwards.
-- If you pause for too long, you'll get heckled from a particularly rude member of the audience.
-This counts as a Miss on your score.† *(Hints are only allowed in Arcade Mode and Multi Mode.)*
+- If you wait around for too long, you'll get heckled from a particularly rude member of the audience.
+This counts as a Miss on your score.† *(Heckles will only happen in Arcade Mode and Multi Mode.)*

 > 💡 †*You'll only receive a heckle if you've just completed a successful input.
 You also won't be heckled if you're only one Miss away from losing.*